Which Should You Use and How

 If you use a bank to convert your currency, the exchange rate they offer you is different to the interbank exchange rate.
-This also applies if you send cash with a remittance service like Western Union or Skrill where the receiver gets funds (often cash) in a different currency.
+This also applies if you send cash with a remittance service like Western Union, MoneyGram or Ria where the receiver gets funds (often cash) in a different currency.
 This is because the service provider adds a significant mark up on the exchange rate.
 That said, we found that newer services like as WorldRemit and Remitly are providing far lower cost ways to sending cash.

 You might also like 7 Cheaper Ways to Transfer Money Internationally.

 P2P money transfer solutions seek to offer customers competitive exchange rates.
 They do this by charging relatively small and transparent fees to connect matching buyers and sellers of different currencies.

 At their simplest they are just a marketplace facilitating P2P selling and buying of different currencies.

 For example, if Mary has US dollars and wants Sterling Pounds and John has British Pounds and wants US dollars, they can meet on this platform and exchange the currencies using the prevailing market exchange rate.
 And the marketplace will charge them usually a percentage on the amount plus a small fixed fee.

 In reality all this is done anonymously and with pools of funds.